rav2040/worker-pool/README.md

 Use a pool of Node.js worker threads to perform computationally expensive operations.

 A worker pool consists of an array of dedicated workers that perform user-defined tasks.
 Tasks submitted to the worker pool are added to a queue, and the workers take it in turns to take jobs from the queue.
 By default, jobs are batched together.
 Once a worker has finished processing all jobs in a particular batch, the results are sent back to the main thread.
+As advised in the official Worker Threads [documentation](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html), worker threads should only be used for offloading CPU-intensve operations from the main thread.
+Otherwise, the overhead of passing data back and forth between the main thread and workers will exceed any benefit.

 ## Installation